diClaudioSabatina/deepfake-thesis/README.md

 - FaceSwap
 - NeuralTextures

-The experiments use the **C23** compression setting.
+The experiments use the C23 compression setting.

 Ten frames are extracted from each video.
-Face detection and cropping are performed with **YuNet**.
-The official FaceForensics++ train/validation/test split definitions are preserved at **video level**, so frames derived from the same source sequence are not assigned to different splits.
+Face detection and cropping are performed with YuNet.
+The official FaceForensics++ train/validation/test split definitions are preserved at video level, so frames derived from the same source sequence are not assigned to different splits.

 ## Dataset

-The FaceForensics++ videos are **not included in this repository**.
+The FaceForensics++ videos are not included in this repository.

 For independent reproduction, FaceForensics++ should be obtained through the official project and used according to its access conditions: